alpha 1-proteinase inhibitor (cont.)

-What should I discuss with my health care provider before using alpha 1-proteinase inhibitor (Aralast, Aralast NP, Prolastin, Zemaira)?
+What should I discuss with my health care provider before using alpha 1-proteinase inhibitor?

-You should not use this medication if you have ever had an allergic reaction to alpha 1-proteinase inhibitor, or if you have an IgA deficiency or antibody against IgA.
+You should not use this medication if you have ever had an allergic reaction to alpha 1-proteinase inhibitor, or if you have an IgA (immunoglobulin A) deficiency or antibody against IgA.

-FDA pregnancy category C. Alpha 1-proteinase inhibitor may be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether alpha 1-proteinase inhibitor will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether alpha 1-proteinase inhibitor passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

-Alpha 1-proteinase inhibitor is made from human plasma (part of the blood) and may contain viruses and other infectious agents that can cause disease.
-Although donated human plasma is screened, tested, and treated to reduce the risk of it containing anything that could cause disease, there is still a small possibility it could transmit disease.
+Alpha 1-proteinase inhibitor is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
+Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
 Talk with your doctor about the risks and benefits of using this medication.

-Alpha 1-proteinase inhibitor is given as an injection through a needle placed into a vein.
-Your doctor, nurse, or other healthcare provider will give you this injection.
-You may be shown how to use your medicine at home.
-Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of needles, IV tubing, and other items used in giving the medicine.
+Alpha 1-proteinase inhibitor is injected into a vein through an IV.
+You may be shown how to use an IV at home.
+Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 You will most likely receive your first few doses of this medication in a hospital or clinic setting where your vital signs can be watched closely in case the medication causes serious side effects.

-Do not use this medication after the expiration date on the medicine label has passed.
+Do not use alpha 1-proteinase inhibitor after the expiration date on the medicine label has passed.